SCRT-HQ/VaporShell/docs/glossary/New-VSPinpointSMSChannel.md

 ### -ShortCode
 The registered short code that you want to use when you send messages through the SMS channel.
-For information about obtaining a dedicated short code for sending SMS messages, see Requesting Dedicated Short Codes for SMS Messaging with Amazon Pinpoint: https://docs.aws.amazon.com/pinpoint/latest/userguide/channels-sms-awssupport-short-code.html in the *Amazon Pinpoint User Guide*.
+For information about obtaining a dedicated short code for sending SMS messages, see Requesting Dedicated Short Codes for SMS Messaging: https://docs.aws.amazon.com/pinpoint/latest/userguide/channels-sms-awssupport-short-code.html in the *Amazon Pinpoint User Guide*.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-pinpoint-smschannel.html#cfn-pinpoint-smschannel-shortcode
 PrimitiveType: String